zs-zhoushuang/Wi-Monitor/README.md

 # activity-segmentation-recognition
-WiFi-based human activity segmentation and recognition
+Wi-Monitor: Human Activity Monitoring Using Commodity Wi-Fi

-This is the test codes of WiSR.
+This is the test codes of Wi-Monitor.

 The test data and training model can be download in...